Department of Land Resources & Environmental Sciences

 Effective management of land and water resources requires a solid fundamental understanding of the processes and relationships in land and natural resources systems, combined with applications of environmental science and applied ecology.
 The Environmental Sciences curriculum is designed to provide this classroom, laboratory, and field training.
 Graduates of this degree program will:

-1. Possess a broad knowledge of biological, physical, and chemical processes important across landscapes;
+1. Demonstrate a broad knowledge of biological, physical, and chemical processes important across landscapes;

-2. Receive training in applied ecology, soil and water science, and land resources analysis;
+2. Acquire training in applied ecology, soil and water science, and land resources analysis;

-4. Be experienced with teamwork required to develop and implement effective land management strategies.
-They will be the scientists most capable of making significant advances and contributions in the 21st century!
+4. Develop and implement effective land management strategies through experience and collaboration; Graduates will be the scientists most capable of making significant advances and contributions in the 21st century.

 Environmental Biology Option